-Step 5: (Optional) Students meet in subject area groups to discuss strategies they found most helpful when reading text for that content area.
+Optional: Have students meet in subject-area groups to discuss strategies they found most helpful when reading text for that content area.

-Step 6: (Optional) Groups give short presentations to the class on using the strategies, using one of their texts as a model.
-(This may include creating study aids.
-I’ve had students design bookmarks with strategy reminders as part of their presentation.)
+Optional: Have groups give short presentations to the class about using the strategies for their subject area, using one of their texts as a model.
+This may include creating study aids.
+I’ve had students design bookmarks with strategy reminders as part of their presentation.

 Supporting All Learners